borkdude/quickblog/README.md

 - `style.css` - Styles for all pages.
 - `favicon.html` - If `:favicon true`, used to include favicon in the `<head>` of all pages.
+- `tags.html` - Tag overview page.
+- `post-links.html` - Used to render lists of blog posts in the archive and each page corresponding to a single tag.
+- `index.html` - Index page.
+Posts containing the marker comment `<!-- end-of-preview -->` are included on the index page up until the first occurrence of that comment.

 quickblog looks for these templates in your `:templates-dir`, and if it doesn't find them, will copy a default template into that directory.
 It is recommended